Digital product design: Career Path

 Digital product design is a transdisciplinary field because a digital product designer sees the project from end-to-end; from recognizing an opportunity and understanding the customer's need through to final delivery.
 A digital product designer is an integral part of the creative team at every stage of the process who leads the UI and UX design throughout, and is also involved in the product strategy with an entrepreneurial mindset to help get it to the market.
 Although computer programming is not a required skill for a digital product designer, digital product designers need to have a high-level understanding of how all of the technical pieces work together in order to ensure that the creative vision is fully realized.
 Although part of a digital product designer's job is to oversee the look and feel of the product as well as the development of the software system, digital product design is a different creative process and career path from graphic design and web design.

 Academic Degree

-Digital product design is a broadly interdisciplinary and transdisciplinary course of study combining fields of Computer Technology, Industrial Design, Entrepreneurship, Marketing, and Humanities.
+Digital product design is a broadly interdisciplinary and transdisciplinary course of study combining fields of Computer Technology, Industrial design, Entrepreneurship, Marketing, and Humanities.
 Established as a modern degree addressing needs for cross-disciplinary education, one of its fundamental objectives is to develop lateral thinking skills across more rigidly defined academic areas recognized as a valuable component in expanding technological horizons.

 Digital Product Design is part of the Advertising & Digital Design BFA program at Fashion Institute of Technology.

-Digital Product Design taught at Rhode Island School of Design.
+Digital Product Design is taught at Rhode Island School of Design.

 Digital Product Design is a concentration in Communication Design MPS program at Parsons.

 Digital Product Design is a certificate program at Pratt institute.